 Let’s look at another passage.
 In Ephesians, husbands are told to love their wives “as their own bodies” (Ephesians 5:28).
 “After all, no one ever hated his own body,” Paul writes, “but he feeds and cares for it, just as Christ does the church” (v.29).
 God describes a husband who loves his wife so much that he puts her needs as high on the chart as his own bodily needs!
 In regard to sex then, if a husband loves his wife this way, there’s no danger that he’ll mistreat her or take sexual advantage of her, because that would be like hating his own body.

-In God’s ideal picture of marriage, if a wife wasn’t feeling up to sex, for whatever reason, the husband would honor and respect her feelings as if it were himself who wasn’t in the mood.
+In God’s ideal picture of marriage, if a wife wasn’t feeling up to sex, the husband would honor and respect her feelings as if it were himself who wasn’t in the mood.
 If a husband doesn’t love his wife this way, he —not she —is sinning when he expects his wife to be available for intercourse on demand and without regard to her feelings.

-Okay, so now we see that God didn’t intend for a wife to be a slave to her husband’s sexual needs.
+So now we see that God didn’t intend for a wife to be a slave to her husband’s sexual needs.
 However, on the other extreme —saying that a wife has no responsibility or can shirk her obligation to nurture a healthy, ongoing sexual relationship —is equally wrong and unbiblical.
 A wife who regularly refuses to have sex or is only willing to be intimate with her husband on her terms is also acting selfishly.
 If you consistently rebuff your husband’s sexual advances and resent intercourse, you need to take active, positive steps toward restoring consistent and mutually satisfying lovemaking to your marriage.

 Here are some suggestions to start you on the path to discovery and change.
 For starters:

 Make sure he knows you’re actively pursuing positive changes.
 Assure him that you understand that you have a part in the sexual problems in your marriage.
 Be sure he knows that your goal is for both of you to be sexually satisfied.

-Take a “Time Out” from Sex.
+• Take a “Time Out” from Sex.